MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager-impact.md

 # Manager impact

 The Manager impact dashboard for Power BI uses Workplace Analytics data to view standard behaviors and leadership exposure among managers in your organization.
-Leaders can use this analysis to determine if increasing leadership exposure and transparency might help employees feel more engaged with their projects.
-Or if your organization has too much leadership exposure, you might have unnecessary redundancy in communications and business processes.
+Leaders can use this analysis to measure behaviors and trends of people managers across the organization.
+You'll also get insights about key behaviors by organization and best practices recommended by industry experts to either maintain or improve leadership work patterns.

 This dashboard provides insights into the following areas about your organization.